the-teachingRSE-project/competencies/competencies.md

 Using that, an RSE should be able to make predictions about a software's behaviour.
 This is a required skill for common tasks like debugging, profiling, designing good tests, or predicting user interaction.
+An important facet of this capability relates to information security.
+RSEs need to consider the safety and integrity of personal data and other sensitive information and make sure that they don't negatively impact the integrity of their institution's network.

 ## The research skills
 ### Curiosity (NEW)